Search for answers by keyword

 Commercial customers can use certified water capacity.
 Each user is assigned a number of Equivalent Residential Units (“ERU”), each of which provides 10,000 gallons of monthly consumption.
 High Demand Charges apply above that limit.
 Prince William Water may request extra Availability Fees at any time when water demand exceeds capacity purchased.

-Your monthly bill will list ERUs and high demand thresholds.
 For account questions, call our Utility Billing Supervisor at (703) 396-6495.

 Can mixed beverages containing water be used during a boil water advisory?